csoroz/CIPs/CIP-1694/README.md

 * The `NEWEPOCH` transition rule will be modified.
 * The `MIR` sub-rule will be removed.
-* A new `RATIFY` rule to stage governance action for enactment.
+* A new `RATIFY` rule will be introduced to stage governance actions for enactment.
 * A new `ENACTMENT` rule will be called immediately after the `EPOCH` rule.
 This rule will enact governance actions that have previously been ratified.
 * The `EPOCH` rule will no longer call the `NEWPP` sub-rule or compute whether the quorum is met on the PPUP state.